jenarros/yagochess/README.md

 ## TODO
+- Should I have a Set containing each of the sets?
-- Should restart reset to defaults or to current options
+- Should restart reset to defaults or to current options?
 - Checkmate due to repeated configuration 3 times